-In all modern refineries there are desulphurization installations, used to remove the sulphur compounds from intermediate or finale products of the refineries.
-These installations generate used alkaline solutions, relative diluted (5-12%) and significant amounts of organic compounds which include mercaptans and other compounds organic with sulphur, naphthenic acids, crezilic acids, beside a great variety of compounds organic or inorganic.
+all modern refineries there In are the desulphurization installations, used to remove the sulphur compounds from intermediate or finale products of the refineries.
+These installations generate the used alkaline solutions, relative diluted (5-12%) and significant amounts of organic compounds which include mercaptans and other compounds organic with sulphur, naphthenic acids, crezilic acids, beside a great variety of compounds organic or inorganic.
 Also it may be present variable amounts of hydrocarbons which constitute a distinct phase.

 Present paper presents two new, simple, safe, economically technologies.
-These processes are integrated for reduction of acid consumption, and do not use high pressure and/or temperature for treatment.
+These processes are integrated for acid consumption reduction.
+These processes do not use high pressure and/or temperature for treatment.